Blue Mountains Day Trip By Car: Sydney Driving Itinerary & Guide

 If like us, you are tempted to stay overnight and catch both the night sky and a Blue Mountains sunrise, then you might like to check out our Blue Mountains accommodation reviews for ideas.

-Two areas that offer fantastic walks but are not well served by public transports are Wentworth Falls and Blackheath.
-Both of these towns have train stations but reaching the walking tracks adds a few extra km walks, so these are best suited to driving trips.
+Two areas that offer fantastic walks but are not well served by public transport are Wentworth Falls and Blackheath.
+Both towns have train stations but reaching the walking tracks adds a few extra kilometres, so these are best suited to driving trips.

-You can choose between these two towns if you want to do a long walk or do two half-day walks, one in each place.
+You can choose between these two areas if you want to do one long walk, or do two half-day walks covering both places.

 The first stop on the way up the highway, Wentworth Falls is a 3 level waterfall dropping 187 metres into the stunning Jamison Valley.
 To view the top of the falls, take the short walk to Princes Lookout.